2503sm/2503sm.github.io/_posts/2019-11-24-Disclose-members-in-any-Groups.md

   teaser: /assets/img/Facebook.jpg
 ---

-I find that any non-member being maybe to disclose members in any closed Facebook group.
+I found that any non-member could disclose members in any closed Facebook group.

 ## POC / Reprosteps